FEC-MOTH/Adidas-Clone/README.md

 6) Start server: `npm start`
 7) In your browser, visit: `localhost:3000`

-Note: currently when you run npm test, the database designated in `shoedidas_header` will be dropped.
+IMPORTANT: currently when you run `npm test`, the database designated in `shoedidas_header` will be dropped.
+Further, `npm test` is run as a pre-commit hook every time that you attempt to make a commit.
+This means that you should run `npm run seed` to seed the database after every commit.

+(This issue will be fixed soon!)

 ## Adidas.com (10/27/18)